lukevear/OneSignalQml/README.md

 ## OneSignal Initialisation
 As per the official OneSignal documentation, once you've install OneSignal you need to call the `init` function on the SDK to bootstrap the service.

-We expose this `init` method through convient wrapper that handles all the configuration from a single line:
+We expose this `init` method through convient wrapper that handles all the configuration from a single line.
+By default, we disable the automatic prompt to grant push notifications, so don't forget to call `OneSignal.registerForPushNotifications()` in your QML when appropiate.

 #### iOS
 In the `didFinishLaunchingWithOptions` method in a custom `appdelegate.mm`, insert the following: